 An Expectation Suite Renderer creates a page that shows what you expect from data.
 Its language is prescriptive, for example translating a fully-configured

 A Validation Result Renderer produces an overview of the result of validating a batch of data with an Expectation Suite.
-Its language is diagnostic; it shows the difference between observed and expected values.
+It shows the difference between observed and expected values.

-A Descriptive Renderer details the observed metrics produced from a validation without comparing them to specific expected values.
-Its language is descriptive; it can be a critical part of a data discovery process.
+A Profiling Renderer details the observed metrics produced from a validation without comparing them to specific expected values.
+It provides a detailed look into what Great Expectations learned about your data.